zinh/zinh.github.io/_posts/2023-03-15-aws-cognito.markdown

 # 6. Cognito's identity pool

-One interesting thing to do with Cognito is we can let our user have a temporary access to AWS so that for example an authenticated user can call an Lambda on front-end.
+One interesting feature of Cognito is that we can allow our users to have temporary access to AWS.
+For example, an authenticated user can call a Lambda function from the front-end.

-To do this, we need to create an identity pool(also known as Federated Identities).
-With identity pool, we can use Cognito's user pool as a identity source or we can use other OAuth services such as Facebook, SAML, etc.
+To do this, we need to create an identity pool (also known as Federated Identities).
+With an identity pool, we can use Cognito's user pool as an identity source, or we can use other OAuth services such as Facebook, SAML, etc.

-I'll just use my user pool as a identity source.
+I'll use my user pool as the identity source.

-1. Create an identity pool
+1. Create an identity pool.
-2. Create a role with approriate permission
+2. Create a role with appropriate permissions.
-3. Client code
+3. Client code.

 From 4.2 above we can get access_token, id_token and refresh_token from Cognito.
-We will use this id_token to exchange for Identity ID using [GetID](https://docs.aws.amazon.com/cognitoidentity/latest/APIReference/API_GetId.html) command
+We will use this id_token to exchange for an Identity ID using [GetID](https://docs.aws.amazon.com/cognitoidentity/latest/APIReference/API_GetId.html) command

 ```js
 import { CognitoIdentityClient, GetIdCommand, GetCredentialsForIdentityCommand } from "@aws-sdk/client-cognito-identity";